ygdes/ttihp-HDSISO8/docs/info.md

 ## How it works

 As the name implies, it's a high density shift register for deep digital delays.
-According to the PDK for CMOS IHP: https://github.com/IHP-GmbH/IHP-Open-PDK/blob/main/ihp-sg13g2/libs.ref/sg13g2_stdcell/doc/sg13g2_stdcell_typ_1p20V_25C.pdf
+According to the PDK for CMOS IHP at https://github.com/IHP-GmbH/IHP-Open-PDK/blob/main/ihp-sg13g2/libs.ref/sg13g2_stdcell/doc/sg13g2_stdcell_typ_1p20V_25C.pdf

 * Area of sg13g2_dfrbpq_1 : 48.98880